jariarkko/arch-model-t/draft-arkko-iab-data-minimisation-principle.md

-particularly important that new technology and new deployments consider the role of data passed to various parties -- including the primary protocol participants -- and balance the information given to them in light of their roles and possible compromise of the information.
+particularly important that new technology and new deployments consider the role of data passed to various parties -- including the primary protocol participants -- and balance the information given to them considering their roles and possible compromise of the information.

 --- middle